 Coherence is also the property which enables waves to have stationary interference.
 Besides, the amount of coherence is usually measured by interference visibility.
 For instance, two parallel slits lighted by a laser beam can be classified as two coherent point sources.
-We shall learn about this concept in details along with types, characteristics, coherent sources and more.
+We will learn about this concept in detail, along with types, characteristics, coherent sources and more here.

 Types of Coherence

 There are two types of coherence, namely temporal coherence and spatial coherence.
 These two types are explained below.

 Temporal coherence is a measure of the average relationship between the value of a wave and itself, making a delay of τ at any considerable pair of times.